department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/payments-and-debts.md

 benefit overpayment (or overpayment): We use this term to describe when VA pays a Veteran too much money related to a VA benefit (such as disability, education, or pension benefits) and the Veteran now owes that money back to VA.

-- **Note:** Use "benefit overpayment" on the first mention and "overpayment" for all subsequent mentions.
+- **Note:** Use "benefit overpayment" on first mention and "overpayment" for all subsequent mentions.
 "Overpayments" alone is OK for all instances with limited character counts.

 balance (used with "debt balance" and "copay bill balance"): We use this term to describe the remaining amount a Veteran owes on a debt or copay bill.